doctrine/DoctrineMongoDBBundle/Resources/doc/installation.rst

 Authentication
 --------------

-If you use authentication on your MongoDB database you can the provide username, password, and authentication database in the following way:
+If you use authentication on your MongoDB database you can then provide username, password and authentication database in the following way:

     # app/config/parameters.yaml
     parameters: